The Stemmons Freeway Sign Exact Location in Dealey Plaza

 - John Costella’s survey, direction, and compass bearing work that uses the Zapruder Film and subsequent panoramas of Dealey Plaza.
 I use his panorama of the stictched/combined Zapruder Film, along with bearing lines from True North.
 (Figure 1)

-Figure 1: Cropped Panorama showing Stemmons Sign.
-The bearing lines show a sign that is about 7.5° wide.
-See more of his panoramas of Zapruder in Dealey Plaza. - The Topographic Survey of a Part of the Northern Portion of Dealey Plaza, Dallas, Texas, Prepared for the Select Committee on Assassinations, U.S. House of Representatives prepared by Drommer & Assosciates in July 1978, Revised 6 March 1981.
+- The Topographic Survey of a Part of the Northern Portion of Dealey Plaza, Dallas, Texas, Prepared for the Select Committee on Assassinations, U.S. House of Representatives prepared by Drommer & Assosciates in July 1978, Revised 6 March 1981.
 This survey includes a “benchmark” of 100.0 ft at a spot on the Elm Street curb.
 Zapruder’s Pedestal is listed at 101.2 ft, and the top of the sidewalk curb (T/C) near the sign is 92.6 ft.
 (Figure 2)

-Figure 2: The raw topographical survey of Dealey Plaza, before cleaning it up and rotating it. - I assume, based on a search of source data, that the Elm Street dimension of the Texas School Book Depository is 100.0 ft.
+- I assume, based on a search of source data, that the Elm Street dimension of the Texas School Book Depository is 100.0 ft.
 (Incidentally, it is 97.0 ft. on Houston Street.)

 - I found a few photos of the front of the Stemmons sign.
 One photo was taken with the “Cuban/Dark-Complected man” sitting very close to the sign.
 This will help know where the sign was installed in relation to the sidewalk curb and its approximate height.
 I make the assumption that the sign is about 1 ft. from the curb.
 (Figure 3)

-Figure 3: The Stemmons Freeway sign (front view) on November 22 and 24, 1963. - I did a careful analysis of the Topo Survey and determined it needed to be rotated 14.74° counterclockwise to make its compass rose point up.
+- I did a careful analysis of the Topo Survey and determined it needed to be rotated 14.74° counterclockwise to make its compass rose point up.
 This rotation enables detailed work using the Costella panorama bearings.
 (Figures 4 and 5)

 - I assume that Zapruder’s camera was 5 ft. above the pedestal where he stood.